paul-hammant/tbd/content/game-changers/index.md

 ![](away_from_tbd1.png)

-Karl Fogel helped start Subversion and remembers one early goal was "CVS + atomicity". **The lack of atomicity in CVS meant that teams had to coordinate as to who was checking in presently**, and whether they would avoid accidentally breaking the build as a result.
+Karl Fogel helped start Subversion and remembers one early goal was "CVS + atomicity". **The lack of atomicity in CVS meant that teams had to coordinate as to who was checking in at any one time** and whether they would avoid accidentally breaking the build as a result.
 Early CI servers (as mentioned) used to have a "quiet period" to make sure they had received every last element of an intended commit, and that was no longer needed for Subversion and its atomic commits.

 In comparison to the clunky CVS, Subversion had "lightweight" branching.
 This made it easier to consider multiple branches active in parallel and merge the team's changes back later.

-Until v1.5 in June 2008, Subversion had an inadequate "merge tracking" capability.
-It still has edge-case merge bugs today, like this one{{< ext url="https://issues.apache.org/jira/browse/SVN-4635" >}}.
+Until v1.5 in June 2008, Subversion had an inadequate "merge tracking" capability, emliminating a class of problems inherent in branching and merging.
+The internal mechanism of noting the merge tracking was controversial though, and Subversion still has edge-case merge bugs today.
+Like this one{{< ext url="https://issues.apache.org/jira/browse/SVN-4635" >}}.

+Subversion by default setup a branch called trunk.
+That said, it allows any branching model to be used.

 ## Git's "lightweight" branching (2005)

 ![](away_from_tbd3.png)

 In comparison to the clunky Subversion, Git had "lightweight" branching.
 This made it easier to consider multiple branches as active (in parallel) and merged back later.
-Git's merge engine was very good too.
+Git's merge engine was very good too, and had merge tracking from the start.
 It was more able than prior merge technologies to silently process complexity.

 A critical part of Git was local branching.
 A developer could make multiple local branches, and even map them to the same remote branch.
 Say one could be a feature, part complete and another a surprise bug fix to go back first.
 Or the